-Which food to choose?
+Which raw dog food should I choose?

-All our recipes provide the nutrients that a dog needs.
+What’s the difference in your recipes?All our recipes provide the nutrients that a dog needs.
 Our 80/20 recipe is specially formulated for the ACTIVE working dog.
-We also have an enhanced 90/10 recipe for working dogs that have a need for extra ENDURANCE.
-Our 70/30 range is suitable for ALL BREEDS and contains less fat and more vegetables.
+Our 70/30 range is suitable for older dogs and contains, a joint care supplement, less fat and more vegetables.

-Dogs can develop intolerances to individual protein sources (especially chicken) so we recommend feeding a varied diet of different recipes.
+Why do you recommend feeding different recipes?Dogs can develop intolerances to individual protein sources (especially chicken) so we recommend feeding a varied diet of different recipes.
 Dogs can also just get bored with the same old stuff even when it tastes as good as Cotswold RAW!
-Also some of our recipes do not contain bone and we recommend either varying the diet with a recipe that does or, alternatively, giving a raw meaty bone for nutritional and recreational purposes at regular intervals.
+Also some of our recipes do not contain bone and we recommend either varying the diet with a recipe that does or, alternatively, giving a raw meaty bone for nutritional and recreational purposes at regular intervals

-Absolutely, after around six weeks.
+Can puppies be given a raw diet?Absolutely, after around six weeks.
 The raw diet would have been the staple diet on to which animals in the wild weaned their young.
 Unless there is a medical issue the puppy’s digestive system will be able to cope with the diet.
 As a guide feed 2-3% of their target adult bodyweight per day.

-Puppies need the same amount of protein and minerals and slightly more calcium than adult dogs.
-We also add Diaturm™, our natural worming supplement, to our puppy recipe.
+What is in the Puppy recipe?Puppies need the same amount of protein and minerals and slightly more calcium than adult dogs.
+We also add Diaturm™, our natural worming supplement, to our raw puppy food recipe.

-There’s no hard and fast rule but we recommend changing over at around 20 weeks.
+At what age can a puppy change to Cotswold RAW Adult 80/20 recipe?There’s no hard and fast rule but we recommend changing over at around 20-25 weeks.
 Some puppies continue on our puppy product for 12 months.

-Older dogs need less food generally and less protein in particular.
+What is in the Enhanced range?Older dogs need less food generally and less protein in particular.
 Conversely they need help with their aching joints.
-For this reason our Senior recipe contains additional glucosamine, chondroitin, MSM and hyaluronan.
+For this reason our Senior raw dog food recipe contains additional glucosamine, chondroitin, MSM and hyaluronan.